decodethedev/fluxus-windows-key-bypass/README.md

 # Fluxus Key System Bypass

 This script allows you to bypass Fluxus Windows Key System and retrieve the key without going through the Linkvertise monetization process.
+Website version coming soonTM

 ## Prerequisites